iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___3.1.1/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="gov.cdc.general 4 reviews"/>
 </p>

+> It's the only coronavirus app, so make it good.
+Just won't load.
+This is dangerous!!
+UPDATE: ok I think they fixed it<br> :date: __2020-09-07 22:40:29__

 > Provides clear and factual science on COVID-19 developments<br> :date: __2020-07-31 23:53:35__